 One Photographer, or Two

-Robin – working alone
+Robin – Single Photographer

 Robin has been photographing weddings solo for many years, covering everything from intimate ceremonies of twenty guests to full-day celebrations with more than a hundred.
 Working alone is not a compromise – for some weddings, it’s simply the better fit.